Shotti

-Kifano Jordan (born April 14, 1982), better known as Shotti, is a Trinidadian-American convicted felon and former affiliate of Tr3yway Entertainment rapper 6ix9ine.
-During their tenure, Shotti provided interludes on his singles such as "Billy" and "Blood Walk".
+Kifano Jordan (born April 14, 1982), better known by his stage name Shotti, is a Trinidadian-American convicted felon and talent manager.
+Shotti is best known for being rapper Tekashi 6ix9ine's manager from 2017 until November 2018.

+Shotti is the founder of record label Tr3yway Entertainment.
 He is also a known member of the Nine Trey Gangsters, a set of the larger United Blood Nation which is the East Coast branch of the Bloods gang.